guotong1988/guotong1988.github.io/research/_posts/2023-12-01-autonomous-learning.md

 Data centric methods \cite{ref9} \cite{ref11} become the main methods to improve model performance.
 These data-centric methods become the cornerstones of industrial level NLP system.

 Reward-based methods \cite{ref13} formulate the world into a reward based framework.
-And we need a lot of engineering work to make a reward based closed-loop system.
+And we need a lot of engineering works to make a reward based closed-loop system.

 ## 6. Future Works